Connect with others who understand.

 • Diarrhea — May include greasy stools

-• Difficulty absorbing fat-soluble vitamins — Such as vitamins A, D, E, and K
+• Difficulty absorbing fat-soluble vitamins — For example, vitamins A, D, E, and K

 • Osteoporosis — Weak bones caused by low levels of vitamin D (which helps with calcium absorption)